zoltanctoth/ceu-cloud-class/week1.md

 - This picture is a video [Clickable Image] ("Earth looks like a MOTHERBOARD")

 [![undersea](assets/undersea.png)](https://www.youtube.com/watch?v=IlAJJI-qG2k "Undersea Cables Power The Internet")

 * * *

-### TCP/IP
-- How do we make sure that data, even large amounts of data, gets to where it needs to go, and does so “fairly”, so that a single piece of data doesn’t take up more space than it should?
-- How do we send the data and make sure whoever gets it knows what to do with it?
-- Maybe we could label the data in order, so that the recipient knowns that whichever data they get belongs in whichever order it’s supposed to
-- Additionally, if some data gets lost along the way, TCP allows us to ask for the missing data and complete it

-* * *